-20. I find that the passenger/noticee has confessed of carrying gold of 24 kt having 999.0 purity, weighing 892.07 grams and attempted to remove the said gold by concealing the same in her rectum and attempted to remove the said gold from the Customs Airport without declaring it to the Customs Authorities violating the para 2.26 of the Foreign Trade Policy 2015-20 and Section 11(1) of the Foreign Trade (Development and Regulation) Act, 1992 read with Section 3(2) and 3(3) of the Foreign Trade (Development and Regulation) Act, 1992 further read in conjunction with Section 11(3) of Customs Act, 1962 and the relevant provisions of Baggage Rules, 2016 and Customs Baggage Declaration Regulations, 2013.
+20. I find that the passenger/noticee has confessed of carrying gold of 24 kt having 999.0 purity, weighing 140.780 grams and attempted to remove the said gold by concealing in form of gold dust and attempted to remove the said gold from the Customs Airport without declaring it to the Customs Authorities violating the para 2.26 of the Foreign Trade Policy 2015-20 and Section 11(1) of the Foreign Trade (Development and Regulation) Act, 1992 read with Section 3(2) and 3(3) of the Foreign Trade (Development and Regulation) Act, 1992 further read in conjunction with Section 11(3) of Customs Act, 1962 and the relevant provisions of Baggage Rules, 2016 and Customs Baggage Declaration Regulations, 2013.
 As per Section 2(33) "prohibited goods" means any goods the import or export of which is subject to any prohibition under this Act or any other law for the time being in force but does not include any such goods in respect of which the conditions subject to which the goods are permitted to be imported or exported have been complied with.
-The improperly imported gold by the passenger without following the due process of law and without adhering to the conditions and procedures of import have thus acquired the nature of being prohibited goods in view of Section 2(33) of the Act.
+The improperly imported gold by the noticee without following the due process of law and without adhering to the conditions and procedures of import have thus acquired the nature of being prohibited goods in view of Section 2(33) of the Act.

 21. It is quite clear from the above discussions that the gold was concealed and not declared to the Customs with the sole intention to evade payment of Customs duty.
 The records before me shows that the passenger/noticee did not choose to declare the prohibited/dutiable goods and opted for green channel customs clearance after arriving from foreign destination with the willful intention to smuggle the impugned goods.
-One Gold Bar weighing 892.07 grams of 24Kt. / 999.0 purity, having total Market Value of the recovered gold bar Rs.62,87,309/- and Tariff Value Rs.58,28,116/-, retrieved from the gold paste concealed in rectum, were placed under seizure vide panchnama dated 26.07.2024.
-The passenger/noticee has clearly admitted that despite having knowledge that the goods had to be declared and such import is an offence under the Act and Rules and Regulations made thereunder, she attempted to remove the gold by concealing in rectum and by deliberately not declaring the same on his arrival at airport with the willful intention to smuggle the impugned gold into India.
-Further, I find from the voluntary statement tendered by the noticee that the gold was not purchased by her and she was merely carrying the same for an amount of Rs.
-20,000/- as promised by an unknown person.
-I therefore, find that the passenger/noticee has committed an offence of the nature described in Section 112 of Customs Act, 1962 making her liable for penalty under provisions of Section 112 of the Customs Act, 1962.
+One gold bar weighing 140.780 grams of 24Kt./ 999.0 purity, having total Market Value of the recovered gold bar Rs.10,43,743/- and Tariff Value Rs.8,91,797/- retrieved/ derived from gold dust sprinkled on brown coloured sheet concealed in trolley bag, were placed under seizure vide panchnama dated 25/26.05.2024.
+The passenger/noticee has clearly admitted that despite having knowledge that the goods had to be declared and such import is an offence under the Act and Rules and Regulations made thereunder, she attempted to remove the gold by concealing in the form of gold dust on brown coloured sheet concealed in trolley bag and by deliberately not declaring the same on her arrival at airport with the willful intention to smuggle the impugned gold into India.
+I therefore, find that the passenger/noticee has committed an offence of the nature described in Section 112(a) & Section 112(b) of Customs Act, 1962 making her liable for penalty under provisions of Section 112 of the Customs Act, 1962.

-OIO No:32/ADC/SRV/O&A/2025-26 F. No: VIII/10-241/SVPIA-D/O&A/HQ/2024-25
+OIO No:10/ADC/SRV/O&A/2025-26 F. No. VIII/10-230/SVPIA-A/O&A/HQ/2024-25